 You do not need to have experience for most seasonal jobs.

-Most employers require you submit a resume or apply online through their website, so make sure your resume is up to date.
+Most employers require you to submit a resume or apply online through their website, so make sure your resume is up to date.

 Be prepared to answer simple questions during an interview.

 Employers typically want people who can work nights and weekends, so make sure you have great availability.

 Employers hire all kinds of individuals- students, retirees, stay at home parents, people who already have a part-time or full-time job, etc.

 Do not be afraid to apply for a seasonal job because you don’t have any experience.
 Most places provide paid training.